LuiseFreese/espc25/labs/lab-2.md

 ![add a gallery](images/powerapps-add-gallery.png)

 3. Connect the gallery to your **Trips** data source
-4. Select **Layout** > **Title and subtitle**
+4. Select **Layout** > **Title, subtitle and body**
-5. Rename it to `gal_TRips`
+5. Rename it to `gal_Trips`

 ![Power Apps Trips datasource](images/powerapps-trips-datasource.png)

 6. Set the **Width** of the gallery to `Parent.Width`
 7. Delete the **NextArrow**
-8. Select the TItle in the gallery and set it to `ThisItem.Title`
+8. Select the Title in the gallery and set it to `ThisItem.Title`
 9. Select the Subtitle in the gallery and set it to `ThisItem.Start & " - " & ThisItem.End`.
 This will concatenate the Start and End Date of the Trip and make it have a `-` in between.
+10. Select the Body in the gallery and set it to `ThisItem.Status.Value` - this will display the value of the Status column.

 You can now press the ALT key on your keyboard down and then select the different trips in the gallery and see the selected one being highlighted in bold text and with the rectangle being displayed